 Gran Paradiso (4,061m) is located between the Aosta Valley and the Piedmont in Italy.
-And it lies within the Gran Paradiso National Park, right at the border with France.
-It is considered the less difficult ascent.
-But there is a rocky terrain at its final section, that requires certain mountaineering skills.
+It lies within the Gran Paradiso National Park, right at the border with France.
+It is considered the less difficult ascent of the two mountains, so we will tackle it first.
+However, we should not underestimate it as there is some rocky terrain in its final section that requires specific mountaineering skills.

 Very close to the Gran Paradiso peak is the highest mountain in the Alps, Mont Blanc.
 This majestic peak stands at 4,810 meters, located amongst the Veny and Ferret valleys in Italy, and the valleys of Arve and Montjoie in France.
-Reaching it summit is a real challenge.
-However, the views we’ll get from the top of it will make it completely worth it!
+Reaching the summit is a real challenge, one that is rewarding with outstanding views from the top.

 Then, we’ll head to our next and final mission: Mont Blanc.
 It will take us 3 more days to stand at its top.
 On the way to the summit, I will show you some of my favorite spots in the area.
 And we’ll enjoy the most mesmerizing views.